mclegoman/luminance/ResourcepackGuide/AddingShaders.md

 }
 ```

-the {} after the name is where settings can be put, which isnt used here, but could look something like:
+The {} after the name is where settings can be put, which isnt used here, but could look something like:
 ```json
 "targets": {
     "0": {